You can rest your head on my shoulder.

 - Eskimo Land: How a man (Bill Bixby) describes his trip to Alaska, worried about the Eskimo tradition of sharing everything...including wives... in "Love and the Eskimo."

 - Formula-Breaking Episode: Two installments were Hanna-Barbera animated pieces: Love and the Private Eye (Richard Dawson voiced Melvin Danger, a detective who fancies himself a ladies' man), and Love and the Old-Fashioned Father (which would beget the syndicated series Wait Till Your Father Gets Home).

 - Framed Face Opening: Several examples, such as this set of opening credits.

-- Idiosyncratic Episode Naming: Every episode has a title like "Love and the ______" or "Love in the _____".
+- Idiosyncratic Episode Naming: Every skit has a title like "Love and the ______" or "Love in the _____".
 In The Remake, there were exceptions.

-- Murphy's Bed: "Love and the Vertical Romance", in which a woman tries to cure her husband of his irrational fear of beds.
+- Murphy's Bed: "Love and the Vertical Romance", in which a woman tries to cure her husband of his Absurd Phobia of beds.